 These consolidated financial statements have been prepared under the going concern basis, which assumes the realisation of assets and settlement of liabilities in the course of ordinary economic activity.
 Renewals of the Group's assets, and the future activities of the Group, are significantly influenced by the current and future economic environment in Ukraine.
-The Board of Directors and Management are closely monitoring the events in the current operating environment of the Group described in note 39 to the consolidated financial statements and concider that the Group is able to continue its operations as a going concern.
+The Board of Directors and Management are closely monitoring the events in the current operating environment of the Group described in note 39 to the consolidated financial statements and concider that the Group is able to continue its operations as a going concern and that it will be able to meet its obligation as they fall due.

-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2015
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2016